inBeat/inbeat-website/content/top-influencers/instagram/comics/_index.md

 ---
-title: Top 10 Comics Instagram Influencers In 2023
+title: Top 10 Comics Instagram Influencers In 2024
 description: >-
-  Find top comics Instagram influencers in 2023.
-Most popular hashtags: #webcomic #comic #comics #mood.
+  Find top comics Instagram influencers in 2024.
+Most popular hashtags: #comics #comic #webcomic #webcomics.
 platform: Instagram
-hits: 6881
+hits: 7175
-text_top: See the most popular Instagram influencers on inBeat.
+text_top: See the most popular Instagram accounts on inBeat.
-text_bottom: inBeat aggregates 6881 Instagram influencers like this for you to connect with.
+text_bottom: Our database aggregates 7175 Instagram influencers like this for you to collaborate.
 profiles:
   - username: "the.comic.dog"
     fullname: >-